Hardmath123/hardmath123.github.io/content/night-after-christmas.md

 He fixed the firewall and flushed the cache,
 And began to explore the system with Bash.
-"Gosh, Santa, your code is trash,"
+"Gosh, Santa, your code is trash,
-"Why are you using an md5 hash?"
+Why are you using an md5 hash?"

 So he patched the server (and ran `git commit`)
 and did some digging and found the culprit.